 Meteorologist Howard Bernstein joined WUSA 9 in November of 2000.
-You can now see him reporting the weather weekdays on the WUSA 9 in the mornings from 4:25-7:00 AM and again at Noon.
+You can now see him reporting the weather weekend on the WUSA9's evening newscasts.

 Howard's fascination with the power of weather spurred his interested in meteorology.
 In 1994, his weather career took him to KOCO, the ABC affiliate in Oklahoma City, where one of his joys was storm chasing.
 Howard joined a camera operator and a satellite truck, setting out to find tornadoes and other weather events.
 "Weather", says Bernstein, "affects everybody, there's no avoiding it".
 His conversational style gives viewers a greater understanding of daily forecasts and important weather events.

 Howard earned a degree in 1988 Atmospheric Science from State University of New York at Albany, where he graduated cum laude.
 In 1990, he earned his AMS Seal from the American Meteorological Society.